lauti910/java-bootcamp-2017/README.md

   ]
 }

-Adjust your GET /product endpoint in order to return the list of products with this format.
+Adjust your REST layer in order to return the list of products with this format.

 ##### Key Points: #####